khalyomede/blog/source/_post/why-dont-you-add-sql-indexes-everywhere.md

 	author ON author.id = book.author_id
 ```

 When the SQL engine encouters this instruction, it will start from the book table, and check, for each author, if it matches the `author_id`, then it pulls the information.
-This would gives something like this:
+This would give something like this:

 ```
 book 1 with author_id 12 matches author 1?
 No